JP12025/helloworld/README.md

 ## What to Do

  - Create a file `hello.py`
- - Open `hello.py` with an editor
  - Write a line to print the message `Hello, world!` on the standard output
  - Save and close `hello.py`
- - git add, commit and push
- - Check if the test is ok (only 1 test)
+ - Check if the test is ok (only 1 test) with command `check hello.py`

 > [!TIP]
 > In Python, the function `print("a text")` prints `a text` on the standard output.